joseph-flinn/site/frontend/posts/retro-failure-trap-of-intervenor.md

 to meet the growing needs of the organization.
 I value psychological safety and providing a space with low adverse pressure but high motivation.
 The environment outside the team was becoming less conducive to those values.
-While I believe in humanistic autonomy of decisions, I also believe that the bounded reality of an actor in a system heavily weighs the direction of some of those decisions.
+While I believe in humanistic autonomy of decisions, I also believe that the bounded reality of an actor in a system heavily weights the direction of some of those decisions.
 The more pressure mounted on the team without the support required to meet the demands, the more I started shielding the team, creating a value oasis (Larson 2020).